What Is The Modal Model Of Memory?

 For instance, after taking a quick glance at a phone number posted on the fridge in the kitchen, you continue to repeat the number to yourself while you head to the living room in search of your phone (visual perception but auditory encoding).
 Without any form of rehearsal, you likely will only be able to recall a couple of digits by the time you find the phone.

-The capacity of the short-term memory (how many pieces of information it can hold) is still a matter of avid research among scientists.
-In the 1950s, before the Atkinson-Shiffrin model was presented, American psychologist George Miller, who is hailed as one of the founders of cognitive psychology, proposed his theory that, on average, the short-term memory can hold seven plus or minus two bits of information.
+The capacity of short-term memory (how many pieces of information it can hold) is still a matter of avid research among scientists.
+In the 1950s, before the Atkinson-Shiffrin model was presented, American psychologist George Miller, who is hailed as one of the founders of cognitive psychology, proposed his theory that, on average, short-term memory can hold bits of information.

-More modern research has pointed to the fact that the actual capacity of the short-term memory depends on several factors.
-These include familiarity with or relevance of the information being stored, as well as the size of the information (such as short words versus long words or 3-digit numbers versus 10-digit numbers)
+More modern research has pointed to the fact that the actual capacity of short-term memory depends on several factors.
+These include familiarity with or relevance of, the information is stored, as well as the size of the information (such as short words versus long words or 3-digit numbers versus 10-digit numbers)

-Connected to Miller's theory, is the idea that "chunking" can be used to improve the short-term memory.
+Connected to Miller's theory is the idea that "chunking" can be used to improve short-term memory.
+Chunking psychology, as it's sometimes called, can make absorbing and remembering information easier.
 For instance, 8-2-6-4-9-7 represents 6 different bits of information whereas 82-64-97 are only three and are likely easier for an individual to commit to their short-term memory.

 Long-Term Store Or Long-Term Memory

 Usually, when we speak of our memories, we are referring to the long-term memory store as described by the modal model of memory.
-It is a permanent (lifelong) store of memories which are received from the short-term store.
-The long-term memory holds all the information we know but are not consciously aware of at any given moment.
-According to the Atkinson-Shiffrin model information is continually being perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory which has a limitless capacity.
+It is a permanent (lifelong) store of memories that are received from the short-term store.
+Long-term memory holds all the information we know but are not consciously aware of at any given moment.
+According to the Atkinson-Shiffrin model, information is continually being perceived by the sensory registers, attended to and encoded by the short-term memory, then passed on to the long-term memory which has a limitless capacity.

-Storage in the long-term memory can take different forms with visual, auditory and semantic (having some meaning assigned to it) being the most common.
-Furthermore, out of these three, semantic is the most used level of storage in the long-term memory.
-Extensions of the Atkinson-Shiffrin model, such as the levels of the processing model, often point to semantic encoding as the best way to ensure retention of information in the long-term memory.
+Storage in long-term memory can take different forms with visual, auditory, and semantic (having some meaning assigned to it) being the most common.
+Furthermore, out of these three, semantics is the most used level of storage in long-term memory.
+Extensions of the Atkinson-Shiffrin model, such as the levels of the processing model, often point to semantic encoding as the best way to ensure the retention of information in long-term memory.

 Strengths Of The Modal Model Of Memory

-The modal model of memory it provides expansive coverage of the short-term memory, in particular.
-This has allowed other researchers to create a vast body of experimental data about different aspects of the short-term memory as described by Atkinson and Shiffrin.
+The modal model of memory provides expansive coverage of short-term memory, in particular.
+This has allowed other researchers to create a vast body of experimental information about different aspects of short-term memory as described by Atkinson and Shiffrin.

 Its distinction of short-term memory from long-term memory, as well as the relationship between them, is supported by the research of other scientists.
 This includes the modal model of memory being used to explain the serial position effect (or primacy and recency effect).
 For example, if presented with a list of words and asked to recall them shortly afterward, we are most likely to remember the first few words (primacy effect) and the last few words (recency effect) but not those in the middle.
 That is because the first words are committed to the long-term memory while the last words are still held in the short-term memory.